Karolik/Redux-Counter/README.md

 You need to have access to the Internet and a browser installed (preferably Google Chrome) to run this app.

-To open the application open the index.html file.
+To open the application: load index.html in Chrome.

 ## Languages used